dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 | MAXARGLINE      | 250         | 120         |
 +-----------------+-------------+-------------+

-When JIT compilation is enabled some things will not work:
+When JIT compilation is enabled there are following additional constraints:

-* You cannot yield from a compiled function as compiled code does not support coroutines (issue 14); as a workaround Ravi will only execute JITed code from the main Lua thread; any secondary threads (coroutines) execute in interpreter mode.
+* Ravi will only execute JITed code from the main Lua thread; any secondary threads (coroutines) execute in interpreter mode.
-* In JITed code tailcalls are implemented as regular calls so unlike Lua VM which supports infinite tail recursion JIT compiled code only supports tail recursion to a depth of about 110 (issue #17)
+* In JITed code tailcalls are implemented as regular calls so unlike the interpreter VM which supports infinite tail recursion JIT compiled code only supports tail recursion to a depth of about 110 (issue #17)

 Building Ravi
 =============